Kayak in South Iceland

 Lake Laugarvatn — quiet, accessible, geothermally warm in places.
 A casual paddle when you don't want a full tour.

-For guided river kayaking, expect a 3-hour adventure on the Hvítá river.
-You're given a wetsuit, life jacket, helmet, neoprene shoes and paddle.
-Guides accompany you in safety kayaks.
-You will get wet — and probably tip over at least once.
-It's a real whitewater experience, not a gentle introduction.
+We'll be straight with you about the guided river kayaking: it's a 3-hour trip on the Hvítá, you'll be kitted out with a wetsuit, life jacket, helmet, neoprene shoes and paddle, and guides shadow you in safety kayaks — but you will get wet and you'll probably tip over at least once.
+It's a genuine whitewater day, not a gentle paddle, so we only point active, up-for-it guests at this one.

-For lagoon and sea kayaking at Stokkseyri, the boats used are "sit-on-top" kayaks — the most stable design and very easy to climb back onto if you fall in.
-Tours run from 1–2 hours guided up to 2.5-hour journeys between the old fishing villages, often spotting seabirds and seals along the way.
+The lagoon and sea kayaking at Stokkseyri is the one we recommend to families and anyone a little nervous.
+The "sit-on-top" kayaks are very stable and easy to climb back onto, tours run from a 1–2 hour guided paddle up to a 2.5-hour trip between the old fishing villages, and there's a real chance of seeing seabirds and seals — bring a camera.

 Glacial vs Ocean